Green Dot (NYSE:GDOT) Issues FY 2021 Earnings Guidance

-Green Dot (NYSE:GDOT) last posted its quarterly earnings results on Thursday, November 4th.
-The financial services provider reported $0.43 EPS for the quarter, beating the consensus estimate of $0.36 by $0.07.
-Green Dot had a net margin of 2.45% and a return on equity of 7.79%.
-The business had revenue of $339.50 million for the quarter, compared to analysts’ expectations of $305.27 million.
-During the same period in the previous year, the company posted $0.08 EPS.
-Green Dot’s revenue was up 16.6% on a year-over-year basis.
-On average, equities analysts predict that Green Dot will post 1.63 earnings per share for the current year.

-In other Green Dot news, CFO Jess Unruh sold 3,318 shares of Green Dot stock in a transaction that occurred on Tuesday, September 7th.
-The shares were sold at an average price of $54.05, for a total value of $179,337.90.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Insiders sold 4,318 shares of company stock valued at $226,673 over the last 90 days.
-Corporate insiders own 3.40% of the company’s stock.
+In other Green Dot news, Director Rajeev V. Date sold 6,276 shares of the company’s stock in a transaction dated Tuesday, November 9th.
+The stock was sold at an average price of $44.53, for a total transaction of $279,470.28.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CFO Jess Unruh sold 3,318 shares of the company’s stock in a transaction dated Tuesday, September 7th.
+The stock was sold at an average price of $54.05, for a total value of $179,337.90.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 10,594 shares of company stock worth $506,143.
+3.40% of the stock is owned by corporate insiders.

-A hedge fund recently raised its stake in Green Dot stock.
-Morgan Stanley lifted its stake in Green Dot Co.
-(NYSE:GDOT) by 13.6% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 376,357 shares of the financial services provider’s stock after purchasing an additional 45,084 shares during the quarter.
-Morgan Stanley owned about 0.69% of Green Dot worth $17,632,000 as of its most recent filing with the Securities & Exchange Commission.
-91.01% of the stock is currently owned by institutional investors and hedge funds.
+An institutional investor recently raised its position in Green Dot stock.
+Morgan Stanley grew its holdings in Green Dot Co.
+(NYSE:GDOT) by 13.6% during the second quarter, according to the company in its most recent filing with the SEC.
+The fund owned 376,357 shares of the financial services provider’s stock after acquiring an additional 45,084 shares during the quarter.
+Morgan Stanley owned about 0.69% of Green Dot worth $17,632,000 at the end of the most recent reporting period.
+91.01% of the stock is currently owned by hedge funds and other institutional investors.

 Green Dot Corp. operates as a financial technology leader and bank holding company, which engages in the provision of modern banking and money movement accessible for all.
 It operates through the following segments: Account Services; Processing and Settlement Services; and Corporate and Other.
 The Account Services segment consists of revenues and expenses derived from deposit account programs, such as prepaid cards, debit cards, consumer and small business checking accounts, secured credit cards, payroll debit cards, and gift cards.